gloriasp15/portfolio-2026/business-cases/01-commercial-babel-tower/assets/metrics/babel-effectiveness-metrics.md

 - **Value driver**: Pattern detection and proactive operational intervention.

 ---
-Together, these metrics provide a coherent view of how effectively operational signals are captured, prioritized and acted upon across the Commercial Babel Tower.
+## Measurement & Governance Notes

+- KPIs should be reviewed periodically as part of operational strategy
-Rather than optimizing individual KPIs in isolation, the model is evaluated through the combined behaviour of signal flow, prioritization quality, execution discipline and operational learning over time.
+- The model is evaluated through the combined behaviour of signal flow, prioritization quality, execution discipline and operational learning over time
+- Metrics are intended to support **decision-making**, not control for control’s sake
+- KPI ownership follows the same accountability principles defined in the RACI model

+*These metrics provide a quantitative foundation to demonstrate the value and effectiveness of the Commercial Babel Tower model over time.*